CSchoel/arbitrary-but-fixed/_drafts/ai-explained-with-k-nearest-neighbors.md

 We therefore have turned the instruction for the human task "decide whether this email is spam or not" into a set of instructions for a machine that can now mimic human decisions—we have created our first actual artificial intelligence.
 There is, of course, a lot of room for improvement and we will discuss some approaches in the next posts.
 However, if we generalize our approach by replacing the term "maximum number of matching words" with "maximum similarity" or "minimum distance", we obtain the so-called *nearest neighbor* algorithm.
-This algorithm is a standard tool in any AI researcher's inventory and its extensions, the [*k-nearest neighbors*](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) algorithm often already is surprisingly accurate for many complex tasks.
+This algorithm is a standard tool in any AI researcher's inventory and its extension, the [*k-nearest neighbors*](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) algorithm often already is surprisingly accurate even for complex tasks.

 If you could follow my explanation to this point, let me congratulate you and formally bestow you the title "apprentice AI researcher".
 If not, I would be very grateful if you could send me an email and tell me which parts you did not understand—ideally with a suggestion of how the text could be improved.